21 Simple Kindness Activities For Kids

 Image: IStock

-A kindness craft is something your child can easily make.
+Making kindness crafts is among the interesting activities for kids to engage in creatively and positively.
 Your children will be keen to make this and get inspired from it to be kind every day.
 Create a rainbow or a heart with construction paper, glue a few strings on the underside of the craft so that they hang.
 Use post-its or small paper cut-outs to write various kindness quotes.
 Glue these to the free end of the strings and display the craft in a prominent place.

 11. Make kindness paperweights